 There are subtopics that are linked to the central topic by connecting lines.
 You can think about them as subheadings of a linear note.
 They represent key points about the main subject.
 And from here, many subtopics can be added to each of them.
 You can use single words or short phrases instead of sentences.

-Moreover, mind mapping software allows you to add images, videos, icons, links, or notes to the topics.
+Moreover, a mind map tool is a great note-taking app because it allows you to add images, videos, icons, links, or notes to the topics.
 This way the mind map can be very complex, keeping a simple look.

 The benefits of using a mind map for note-taking